 I grew up in Scarborough in Toronto Public Housing.
 I am the child of Afghan refugees and activists.
 I am the sister to an incredible brother who is a thoughtful and caring community organizer and affordable housing advocate.
 I have experienced homelessness and continue to face displacement as a queer person and as a poor person.

-I love making people laugh too and helping to remind myself and others that we’re not so alone in our struggles.
 I am not interested in performing trauma and I am not interested in performing culture.
 I believe our joy as marginalized peoples is beautiful and something to be witnessed in the act of performance.
+JOY IS RADICAL.

 The hope that carries me is that one day artists of colour will be seen beyond our identity markers.
 I believe each artist has their own unique path and there is not one traditional trajectory of success to follow.
 I advocate for spaces and processes that support agency and care.